 Hey guys, it’s your Yu-senpai once again and this time, I am back for the 4thinstallment of my top list anime of the year by genre.
 With over a hundred anime series in my archives added this year from the seasonal lineup, it has been a fantastic experience for me despite how obnoxious and maddening, and awful 2020 is.
 For anime fans like me, I always had anime to save me when life goes haywire and this time, I’ll talk about a particular genre that always inspires me even though I am not really into it, to begin with.

 I am talking about the genre that many anime fans are quite familiar with, that is SPORTS.
-Yes, this time I am sharing my top sports anime of 2020 in this post, and believe me, some of these series go beyond what its genre could offer.
-Inspiring stories, motivating journey, victory, and heartbreaking losses, these were only some of the feelings that we can get from a sports anime and this year never comes short with such experience.
+Yes, this time I am sharing my top sports anime of 2020 in this post, and believe me, some of these series go beyond what their genre could offer.
+Inspiring stories, motivating journey, victory, and heartbreaking losses were only some of the feelings that we can get from a sports anime and this year never comes short with such experience.

 - Top 10 School Anime Series of 2020

 - Top 10 Comedy Anime Series of 2020

 - Top 10 Psychological Anime Series of 2020

 5 of the Best Sports Anime Series of 2020

 Alright, let’s stop the small talk and proceed with the actual list as follows: